hanwendong1/instructionteam/content/0-page.md

 For example, when clicking “check for full text availability” on “Singing in the Brain,” you are taken to our library catalog and can see that the full-text is not available immediately from our library’s resources, but it could be ordered for free from [Interlibrary Loan](https://www.lib.uidaho.edu/services/ill/){:target="_blank"}.

+{% include figure.html img="fulltext.gif" alt="Check for full text availability" caption="Check for full text availability" width="80%" %}

 In this next example, when clicking “check for full text availability” on “Catching Earworms on Twitter...,” you can see a link to the full article under “View Online.”

+{% include figure.html img="viewonline.gif" alt="View Online" caption="View Online" width="80%" %}

-It’s always a good idea to collect more articles than you think you might need.
+{% include jumbotron.html text="It’s always a good idea to collect more articles than you think you might need.
 If your search was not successful, you can redo your search by changing your search terms or using limiters.
 For example, you could search for involuntary memory music to see a new list of results.
 Searching for articles can be complex, so don't hesitate to contact the Library for additional assistance.
-Now you are ready to begin searching for articles.
+Now you are ready to begin searching for articles." border=true %}